 - Bridging the gap between school and work in the logistics field

-The Essentials Series is delivered via the Logistics Institute’s Learning & Managing System (LMS).
-Online delivery allows the access and flexibility needed to support learning and development in today’s fast-paced business environment.
+The Logistics Essentials course is delivered online, allowing the access and flexibility needed to support learning and development in today’s fast-paced business environment.

-This introductory module examines the meaning of logistics and its relevance to everyday life.
+This section examines the meaning of logistics and its relevance to everyday life.
 It introduces the basic logistics sub-sectors: warehousing & distribution, traffic & transportation, purchasing, inventory management and control, and production materials movement.
-The module reviews, in detail, the process that a single item goes through from its raw material stage to its final distribution to the consumer.
-Finally, the participant learns about the basics of customer service and customer satisfaction, and also about users and suppliers of logistics services.
+The lesson reviews, in detail, the process that a single item goes through from its raw material stage to its final distribution to the consumer.
+Finally, you learn about the basics of customer service and customer satisfaction, and also about users and suppliers of logistics services.

-This module further examines the logistics sub-sectors – warehousing & distribution.
-The participants learns to define warehousing and distribution as it relates to the other sub-sectors, and to identify and describe the roles of warehousing and distribution in logistics.
-One also learns about the movement of materials through the warehouse, plant, or distribution centre, particularly in terms of warehouse systems and stock placements.
-Finally, various types of documentation are initially introduced, with a focus on the bill of lading.
-The participant learns the basics on how to read, interpret and complete appropriate documentation.
+This section further examines the logistics sub-sectors – warehousing & distribution.
+You will learn to define warehousing and distribution as it relates to the other sub-sectors, and to identify and describe the roles of warehousing and distribution in logistics.
+You will also learn about the movement of materials through the warehouse, plant, or distribution centre, particularly in terms of warehouse systems and stock placements.
+Finally, various types of documentation are introduced, with a focus on the bill of lading.
+You will learn the basics on how to read, interpret and complete appropriate documentation.

-This module further examines the logistics sub-sector – traffic & transportation.
-The participant learns about the various modes of transportation including information on the cheapest, fastest, most dependable, and most available modes.
-Next, he or she learns about various product requirements for transport, including special handling information.
+This section further examines the logistics sub-sector – traffic & transportation.
+You will learn about the various modes of transportation including information on the cheapest, fastest, most dependable, and most available modes.
+Next, you will learn about various product requirements for transport, including special handling information.
 The module examines the basics of shipping including documentation, map-reading, routing, and technology.
-The bill of lading is again discussed, but in greater detail.
+The bill of lading is discussed again, in greater detail.

-This module further develops the role of purchasing as a logistic sub-sector.
-The participant learns to differentiate between internal and external customers, and learns about the financial health of companies.
-He or she gains further knowledge regarding customer satisfaction.
+This section further develops the role of purchasing as a logistic sub-sector.
+You learn to differentiate between internal and external customers, and about the financial health of companies.
+You will gain further knowledge regarding customer satisfaction.
 In the second section, the module examines and contrasts public and private purchasing, centralized and decentralized purchasing, the purchasing cycle, and technology.
-Lastly, the participant learns about some of the challenges in the purchasing department, as well as the functions and capabilities of the purchase order.
+Lastly, you will learn about some of the challenges in the purchasing department, as well as the functions and capabilities of the purchase order.

-This module is the most challenging of the 5 modules.
-The participant first learns the basics of inventory control, and how it fits with the other logistics sub-sectors.
-The participant learns how to describe and distinguish among methods of inventory control to classify and categorize materials, and about the methods of inventory control.
+In this section, you first learn the basics of inventory control, and how it fits with the other logistics sub-sectors.
+You will learn how to describe and distinguish among methods of inventory control to classify and categorize materials, and about the methods of inventory control.
 The module describes the categories, costs and functions associated with inventory, as well as the inventory cycle.
-In the second section, the participant learns how to use basic technology and how to use spreadsheets and databases to input, read and interpret inventory management and control (for example, to calculate ABC method of inventory classification).
-Finally, the participant learns how to identify and describe the purpose of key principles of inventory management and control, and to describe and demonstrate product movement and replenishment strategies.
+In the second section, you will learn how to use basic technology and how to use spreadsheets and databases to input, read and interpret inventory management and control (for example, to calculate ABC method of inventory classification).
+Finally, you will learn how to identify and describe the purpose of key principles of inventory management and control, and to describe and demonstrate product movement and replenishment strategies.